benjaminvatterj/JobMarketTracker/readme.md

 - For now, it doesn't provide any management of interviewes.
 I hope to add those later.

 ## Installation
-Simply clone/download this git and excute
+Simply clone/download this git and execute
 ```sh
 python ./main.py
 ```